-- Always be professional and aware they are an ambassador for the setting. - o Disclose their official role but make it clear that they do not necessarily speak on behalf

-- o Always be responsible, credible, fair and honest, and consider how the information being published could be perceived or shared. - o Always act within the legal frameworks they would adhere to within the workplace, including: libel, defamation, confidentiality, copyright, data protection and equalities laws. - o Ensure that they have appropriate consent before sharing images on the official social media channel. - o Not disclose information, make commitments or engage in activities on behalf of the setting, unless they are authorised to do so. - o Not engage with any direct or private messaging with current, or past, students, parents and carers. - o Inform their line manager, the DSL (or deputies) and/or the headteacher of any concerns, such as criticism, inappropriate content or contact from students.
+- Members of staff who follow and/or like our official social media channels will be advised to use dedicated professionals accounts, where possible, to avoid blurring professional boundaries. - If members of staff are participating in online social media activity as part of their capacity as an employee of the setting, they will: - Sign our acceptable use policy. - Always be professional and aware they are an ambassador for the setting. - Disclose their official role but make it clear that they do not necessarily speak on behalf of the setting. - Always be responsible, credible, fair and honest, and consider how the information being published could be perceived or shared. - Always act within the legal frameworks they would adhere to within the workplace, including: libel, defamation, confidentiality, copyright, data protection and equalities laws. - Ensure that they have appropriate consent before sharing images on the official social media channel. - Not disclose information, make commitments, or engage in activities on behalf of the setting, unless they are authorised to do so. - Not engage with any direct or private messaging with current, or past, students, parents and carers. - Inform their line manager, the DSL (or deputies) and/or the headteacher of any concerns, such as criticism, inappropriate content or contact from students.